Reconstructing the unitary part of a noisy quantum channel: Introduction

 Here, we propose an alternative approach.
 The setup we envision is as follows: Considering an unknown or badly characterized quantum device, which input states should be prepared, sent through the channel, and measured on output, in order to minimize the number of channel uses?
-For an ideal, i.e. unitary, channel, the task of identifying the unitary can then be thought of as two subtasks -- first, to identify the basis in which the unitary is diagonal and then to determine the eigenvalues via their phases.
-The minimum number of states is therefore at least two, one that is built up of one-dimensional projectors, weighted with mutually disjoint eigenvalues, allowing to assess the information on the basis, and a second one for the phases that is rotated with respect to all the one-dimensional projectors~\cite{reich2013PRA}.
+For an ideal, i.e., unitary, channel, the task of identifying the unitary can be thought of as two subtasks --- first, to identify the basis in which the unitary is diagonal and then to determine the eigenvalues via their phases.
+The minimum number of states is therefore at least two, one that is built up of one-dimensional projectors, weighted with mutually disjoint eigenvalues, allowing to assess the information on the basis, and a second one for the phases, that is rotated with respect to all the one-dimensional projectors~\cite{reich2013PRA}.
 The second state can be thought of as a basis state taken from a mutually unbiased basis.
-These two states can be used to estimate the average fidelity of a quantum gate~\cite{reich2013PRA, reich2013prl}.
-Here we show that measuring these two states upon output allows not just to estimate the gate fidelity, but also to reconstruct the unitary part of the channel, provided that the decoherence is not too strong.
-Instead of identifying the basis via a single mixed state, it is also possible to directly employ $d$ one-dimensional projectors which ensures that all input states involved are pure.
-This takes the number of input states from two (irrespective of Hilbert space dimension) to $d+1$ with $d$ the Hilbert space dimension.
-Moreover, we compare these state-based reconstruction approaches to to a reconstruction based on the Choi matrix.
+The two states can be used to estimate the average fidelity of a quantum gate~\cite{reich2013PRA, reich2013prl}, \chr{where one compares to a known (and desired) unitary evolution}.
+Here we \chr{consider the more challenging task of reconstructing an unknown operation} and show that measuring these two states upon output allows to reconstruct the unitary part of \chr{an unknown} channel, provided that the decoherence is not too strong. \chr{The most obvious application is in channel learning.
+It is also useful when implementing quantum gates in architectures with limited connectivity where a series of auxiliary operations connecting the targeted qubits may distort the desired evolution in a non-trivial way.
+Identifying which unitary has been implemented instead of just knowing the error of the desired unitary will allow for designing tailored error mitigation strategies~\cite{Cai2023RMP-QuErrorMitigation}.}

+\chr{Since mixed states are hard to prepare, we also discuss a variant employing} $d$ one-dimensional projectors instead of \chr{encoding } the basis via \chr{one} mixed state. \chr{While} this ensures that all input states are pure, it takes their \chr{number} from two (irrespective of Hilbert space dimension) to $d+1$, with $d$ the Hilbert space dimension. \chr{To benchmark the two} state-based reconstruction approaches \chr{that we propose, we compare} to reconstruction using the Choi matrix, \chr{i.e., full quantum process tomography.}